abdulwalidal/abdulwalidal/README.md

 Right now, I’m diving deep into **Spring Boot** while sharpening my core **Java** skills.
 Along the way, I’ve also explored **SQL, Linux, Python, C++, and Azure**.

-I enjoy working on meaningful projects that help me grow as a developer and give me a feel for how real-world applications come together.
+I enjoy working on meaningful projects that help me grow and give me a feel for how real-world applications come together.
 For me, development is a journey starting simple, making things work, and improving step by step.

 ---